robcarver17/pysystemtrade/README.md

 - Confusing error messages
 - Missing or misleading documentation
 - Suggestions for extra features

 However I can't guarantee that I will reply immediately, or at all.
 If you need that level of support then you are better off with another project.
 The most efficient way of doing this is by [opening an issue on github](https://github.com/robcarver17/pysystemtrade/issues/new).
+If you discover a bug please include:

+- The full script that produces the error, including all `import` statements, or if it's a standard example file a pointer to the file.
+Ideally this should be a "minimal example" - the shortest possible script that produces the problem.
+- Versions of any neccessary libraries you have installed
+- The full output trace including the error messages

+If you don't include the information above I will close the issue and then ignore it.

-I'll try and incorporate any feedback into the code, but this is a part time venture for me, and it will be competing with my other interests (writing books, blogging and research).
+I'll try and incorporate any feedback into the code, but this is a part time (and unpaid!) venture for me, and it will be competing with my other interests (writing books, blogging and research).
 But if you occasionally check github you will hopefully find it gradually improving.
 Offers to contribute will of course be gratefully accepted.

 ## Licensing and legal stuff